-The Crossing: What to watch as impeachment heads to Senate
+The crossing: What to watch as impeachment heads to Senate

 During the Clinton trial, former White House intern Monica Lewinsky was deposed privately but not called to testify.
 She and Clinton had had an extramarital relationship, they both said.

 Senators are fond of talking and any politician wants to stay connected to constituents.
-So the impeachment trial rule against speaking or consulting their phones during the trial has the potential to make all of them cranky.
+So the impeachment trial rule against speaking or consulting their phones on the Senate floor has the potential to make all of them cranky.

 None moreso, however, than the four Democratic senators forced to decamp from Iowa less than three weeks before the election's leadoff caucuses.
 Look for Sens.
-Elizabeth Warren of Massachusetts, Bernie Sanders of Vermont, Amy Klobuchar of Minnesota and Michael Bennet of Colorado to send surrogates to Iowa or make short trips between Iowa and Washington.
+Elizabeth Warren of Massachusetts, Bernie Sanders of Vermont, Amy Klobuchar of Minnesota and Michael Bennet of Colorado to send surrogates to Iowa or make short trips back and forth.

 “I’ve told them this trial is your responsibility as senators and scheduling is not going to influence what we should do,” Senate Democratic leader Chuck Schumer told The Associated Press in an interview last month.
 He said none of them objected.
 “There are benefits of running as a senator,” Schumer added, “and there are liabilities.”